Foreign bodies may be accidentally or intentionally swallowed.

 Foreign bodies that are stuck in the rectum can often be felt by a doctor during a digital examination, in which the doctor inserts a gloved finger in the person's rectum.

-Doctors may use a hand-held metal detector to detect metallic foreign bodies (such as coins and batteries).
-However, these metallic objects are usually detected with x-rays.
+Doctors may use a hand-held metal detector to detect metallic foreign bodies (such as coins and batteries), which is especially helpful in children.
+However, these metallic objects are usually detected with x-rays or sometimes a CT scan.

 Some foreign bodies pass spontaneously and require no treatment.
-Sometimes a doctor recommends that the person consume a liquid diet to help excrete the object.
+Sometimes a doctor recommends that the person consume a lot of liquids to help excrete the object.
 Some small objects, such as toothpicks and fish bones, may remain in the gastrointestinal tract for many years without causing symptoms.

 People who do not have symptoms of obstruction and who have not ingested a sharp object or disk or button batteries are observed by a doctor for up to 24 hours to see whether the object passes on its own.
 When a doctor suspects that a piece of food is stuck in the esophagus, the drug glucagon may be given by vein (intravenously) to relax the esophagus and allow the food to pass spontaneously through the digestive tract.